-- As a nanny, was responsible for 2 children ages 5 and 14.
-My duties included but were not limited to preparing meals, driving the clients to extra curricular activities and monitoring the 5 year olds diabetes.
+- As a nanny was responsible for 2 children ages 5 and 14.
+My duties included but were not limited to preparing meals, driving the clients to extracurricular activities and monitoring the 5-year-olds diabetes.

 There is one other thing that holds most candidates back in the internship interview.
 Candidates are nervous and don’t show much personality.
 I suspect that this is due to a lot of factors.
 My theory is that most interns do not know what to expect in an interview and consequently, are not comfortable interviewing with larger companies.

-It’s ok to f*#k-up an interview at McDonalds because Burger King, Dunkin’ Donuts and Jack in the Box are right across the street.
+It’s ok to f*#k-up an interview at McDonald’s because Burger King, Dunkin’ Donuts and Jack in the Box are right across the street.
 There are plenty of these jobs.
 Interview with enough of these fast food joints and we can quickly gain interview experience for this type of job.
 We will learn what to expect.
 Internships don’t grow on trees so it is much harder to gain interview experience at this level.
-Unfortunately, colleges are not taking the time to teach interviewing skills so don’t feel badly.
+Unfortunately, colleges are not taking the time to teach interviewing skills so don’t feel bad.
 This early in a candidates career, there is just not a lot of experience or exposure to the interview process.

 Internship interview secret

 The BEST way to approach an internship interview is to treat the interview like you are having coffee with your favorite uncle or aunt.